sherif-fanous/Pyecobee/README.rst

 Pyecobee: A Python implementation of the `ecobee API <https://www.ecobee.com/home/developer/api/introduction/index.shtml>`_
 ===========================================================================================================================

 **Warning:** Pyecobee has been tested with an ecobee Smart Si.
-Though the following functions have not been tested I believe they should work find (Please create an `issue <https://github.com/sfanous/Pyecobee/issues>`_ if any of them is failing):
+Though the following methods have not been tested I believe they should work find.
+Please create an `issue <https://github.com/sfanous/Pyecobee/issues>`_ or even better create a `pull request <https://github.com/sfanous/Pyecobee/pull/new/master>`_ if you encounter an issue with any of them.

-- controlPlug: I don't own an ecobee smart plug and so couldn't test this function
+- control_plug: I don't own an ecobee smart plug, so couldn't test this function
-- resetPreferences: I didn't want to wipe my thermostat while creating this module
+- reset_preferences: I didn't want to wipe my thermostat's settings
-- setOccupied: Can only be used by an EMS thermostat
+- set_occupied: Can only be used by an EMS thermostat
-- updateSensor: Requires an ecobee3 thermostat
+- update_sensor: Requires an ecobee3 or ecobee4 thermostat
+- All Hierarchy requests: Accessible to EMS and Utility accounts only
+    - list_sets
+    - list_users
+    - add_set
+    - remove_set
+    - rename_set
+    - move_set
+    - add_user
+    - remove_user
+    - unregister_user
+    - update_user
+    - register_thermostat
+    - unregister_thermostat
+    - move_thermostat
+    - assign_thermostat
+- All Utility requests: Accessible to Utility accounts only
+    - list_demand_response
+    - issue_demand_response
+    - cancel_demand_response
+    - issue_demand_management
+- All Runtime Report Job requests: Accessible to Utility accounts only
+    - create_runtime_report_job
+    - list_runtime_report_job_status
+    - cancel_runtime_report_job

 Introduction
 ============